 The Matt Clifford and Alice Bentinck founded firm has so far funded and guided 1,200 entrepreneurs in achieving their dreams of building more than 200 tech companies which are now worth $1.5 billion altogether.

-In India, the firm came with an aim to invest $25 million in the entrepreneurial ecosystem.
-A maiden cohort of 50 individuals has already been selected out of 900 contestants.
+In India, the firm came intending to invest $25 million in the entrepreneurial ecosystem.
+The first cohort of 50 individuals has already been selected out of 900 contestants.
 These individuals will be paid a stipend of $2,000 in the first three months while they look for co-founders and develop ideas.

-The total number of individuals in these bi-annual cohorts is expected to go over 300 in next three years.
-50 early and pre-seed stage companies shall also graduate in this startup growth programme.
+The total number of individuals in these bi-annual cohorts is expected to go over 300 in the next three years.
+Fifty early and pre-seed stage companies shall also graduate in this startup growth programme.

 With the new fund, the firm has a target to invest in 2,200 individuals who will form cohorts in its six operational locations – Bengaluru, Hong Kong, Berlin, Singapore, London, and Paris.
 These brilliantly talented entrepreneurs will then be able to form high-growth technology firms from scratch, says the firm in a Mint report.

-The first Indian cohort is in the process of working on deep tech phenomenons like Artificial Intelligence, quantum computing, AR/VR, robotic etc. The second cohort starts in July 2019 and the applications are already being invited.
+The first Indian cohort is in the process of working on deep tech phenomenons like Artificial Intelligence, quantum computing, AR/VR, robotics etc. The second cohort starts in July 2019, and the applications are already being invited.

 The operations will only take place in the Silicon Valley of India, Bengaluru.

 Article Source: track

 Up to 15% Returns on Investment

 *15% p.a. paid at the end of the term on capital gain option*